641 Student Fees-Incidental Charges and Refunds

 1. A separate hourly rate for out-of-state tuition will be set for undergraduate and graduate students.
 A full-time student is defined as an undergraduate enrolled in twelve (12) hours or a graduate student enrolled in ten (10) hours.

-2. Applicability of out-of-state tuition is determined pursuant to Policy 501 Classifying Students In-State and Out-of-State for Paying University Fees and Tuition and for Admission Purposes.
+2. Applicability of out-of-state tuition is determined pursuant to Policy 501 Residency Classification.
 The Business Office will collect fees based upon student classification as determined under that policy.

 C. Regional Scholars Program